 The equity investment in Cuscal Limited and TransAction Solutions Ltd are measured at cost less any impairment charges, as its fair value cannot currently be estimated reliably.
-Impairment charges are recognised in profit or loss.
+Impairment charges are recognised in the statement of comprehensive income.
 Gains and losses on these assets are recognised in other comprehensive income and reported within the AFS reserve within equity, except for impairment losses, which are recognised in profit or loss.